Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 ## How it Works

 1. Initialize a new xApp Session via the [Init xApp Session](../flow-nodes/xApp/init-xApp-session.md) Node.
-2. *(Optional)* To generate a PIN code for the xApp session, add the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.
-The PIN code is exposed via the [xApp Session PIN Token](tokens.md#xapp-session-pin).
-3. Allow users to access the xApp Session using one of the following methods:
+2. Allow users to access the xApp Session using one of the following methods:
     - **Without entering a PIN Code.** Share the xApp Session URL with the users.
     - **By entering a PIN Code.** Generate a PIN by adding the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node, send this PIN to the users and share the xApp PIN Page URL with them.
 The PIN code is only valid for 5 minutes.
-4. To update an initialized session with a new custom-built xApp Page, use one of the following Nodes:
+3. To update an initialized session with a new custom-built xApp Page, use one of the following Nodes:
     - [Set HTML xApp State](../flow-nodes/xApp/set-html-xApp-state.md) to provide HTML code.
     - [Set AdaptiveCard xApp State](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md) to build an xApp Page by providing an Adaptive Card in the JSON format.
-5. Submit results of the xApp need to be JSON serializable.
+4. Submit results of the xApp need to be JSON serializable.
 They are available in the Input object under `data._cognigy._app.payload`.
 You can check the submission by `input.data._cognigy._app.payload === "submit"`.
-6. To wait for the xApp user Input in a Flow, use the [Question](../flow-nodes/message/question.md) or the [Optional Question](../flow-nodes/message/optional-question.md) Node.
+5. To wait for the xApp user Input in a Flow, use the [Question](../flow-nodes/message/question.md) or the [Optional Question](../flow-nodes/message/optional-question.md) Node.
 The **xApp** type of the Question Node is only considered to be answered if submitted results are available as part of the Input.

 ## More information